FKA Twigs

 And so he did not mind

-That he woke each morning to the smell of cordite and rotten flesh.
+That he woke each morning to the smell of cordite and rotten

 Secure within his walls,